 What are the types of pedestrian crossing facilities?

 The main types of crossing facilities are:

-Selection of a type of crossing appropriate for a site primarily depends on number of pedestrians crossing the subject section, number of vehicles travelling through and site configuration.
-All pedestrian crossing designs require approval from Roads & Maritime Services (RMS) and Local Traffic Committee which is a technical committee.
+Selection of a type of crossing appropriate for a site primarily depends on number of pedestrians crossing in and around, number of vehicles travelling through and site configuration.
+All pedestrian crossing design requires approval from Roads & Maritime Services and Local Traffic Committee which is a technical committee.

 Will there be loss of parking with introduction of pedestrian crossings?

 Generally, the installation of pedestrian crossings result in loss of kerbside parking.

 For pedestrian refuge islands and marked (zebra) pedestrian crossings, it is necessary to provide up to 20 metres of No Stopping zones on the approaches and 10 metres of No Stopping on departure to the crossing to ensure motorists have good visibility of pedestrians in and around the crossing.
 These No Stopping zones can be reduced by extending the kerb line.

 What measures are available for reducing speed on a public road?

 Roads & Maritime Services approval is required to change a speed limit of a public road.

 To reduce speeding, the installation of raised thresholds, speed cushions and slow points with kerb extensions are commonly used.
 In addition to the speed and traffic volume data, existing road width, potential loss of parking and landuses are also taken into account when assessing which measure is more appropriate for the location.